EgosOwn/gosmartkeyboard/server/Streaming.md

 We use the Gorilla websocket library to handle the websocket connection.

-Most of the time, we can use sendkeys (which uses libinput) to effeciently press keys.
-However, if we need to send a character that sendkeys doesn't know about, we can use the xdotool command. xdotool is also useful if one does not want to use root.
+Most of the time, we can use the keylogger library (which uses uinput) to effeciently press keys.
+However, if we need to send a character that keylogger doesn't know about, we can use the xdotool command. xdotool is also useful if one does not want to use root.

-xdotool spawns a new process for each keypress, so it's not as effecient as sendkeys.
+xdotool spawns a new process for each keypress, so it's not as effecient as keylogger.

 To specify xdotool usage, the client should send a message with the format `{kb_cmd:xdotool}:message` where message is a utf-8 string.